development-and-dinosaurs/paleoplay/README.md

 # paleoplay
-A CLI tool for generating gamelog entries
+A CLI tool for generating entries for your gamelog.